OfficialCyberSpace/CTF-Writeups/defcamp-ctf-2022/catch-me-if-you-can/Readme.md

 Woah, `File file = new File (Environment.getExternalStorageDirectory(), "H4sIAAAAAAAA/ytPLc/MySkuSU3MSczJyc3PS63MzCvJSC3PL8pJAQBLJvfnHQAAAA==.txt");` seems interesting.
 Looks like it is an encrypted string.
 Let's try to decode it with the help of our old friend, CyberChef.
 ![image](https://user-images.githubusercontent.com/95949180/153769565-1f2169ee-9641-417a-8b64-2c10ceec9d90.png)
 This means that the file being mentioned is `wewillstealallmoneyintheworld.txt`.
-Solved!

 *Flag*: `wewillstealallmoneyintheworld.txt`